AI Trail Analysis

 Safety tips⌄

-- Be aware of your surroundings, especially near the cliff edge.
+- Be aware of surroundings, especially near cliff edges

-- Know how to identify and avoid venomous snakes.
+- Know how to identify and react to bear encounters

 Regulations⌄